When you look at your SaaS churn numbers and SaaS metrics, should you be worried? You need saas churn benchmarks to understand your performance.

 SaaS Annual Gross Churn: Are Losing More Than 10% Of Your Customer Base Annually?

-Most B2B SaaS categories face intense competition.
+Most B2B SaaS categories face intense competition in their efforts to beat SaaS churn benchmarks.
 Take one of my favorite segments, marketing automation software, for example.
 As of April 2019, there are more than 7,000 Mar Tech (Marketing Technology) companies in the category, according to ChiefMarTec, while there were only 2,000 companies in the space in 2015.
 The sheer growth in the competition is one reason why you face a scary B2B churn rate.
 Another reason: a new executive joins a company and wants to clean house.
 Finally, if you disappoint customers with a miserable experience, don’t expect them to renew their contracts even if you have heroic customer success staff.

 In this data set, the average gross annual churn rate is 10%.
 That means it would take a decade to lose all of your customers based on that metric.
 However, there are a few star companies that have achieved gross annual churn rates under 10%.